-- (1) In coordination with CFO analyze expenditure rates of all programs and contractors within their allottee in order to determine available balances. - (2) In coordination with CFO work with program offices to inform them of any programmatic disruptions that appear inevitable upon exhaustion of available balances. - (3) In coordination with CFO and in accordance with DOE M 135.1-1A, Department of Energy Budget Execution Funds Distribution and Control Manual, work with program and procurement officials to obligate and deobligate funding in STRIPES, expedite contract actions as necessary, and process the necessary financial plan and funding documents.

-j.
-Servicing Human Resources Offices.

-- (1) Notify appropriate bargaining agents of any proposed shutdown due to a lack of appropriations as soon as feasible after the decision has been made and prior to delivery of furlough notices to employees. - (2) Negotiate the impact and implementation of the shutdown of operations if time permits in accordance with DOE policy and the Federal Labor Management Relations Statute (5 U.S.C., Chapter 71).
+- (1) In coordination with CFO analyze expenditure rates of all programs and contractors within their allottee in order to determine available balances. - (2) In coordination with CFO work with program offices to inform them of any programmatic disruptions that appear inevitable upon exhaustion of available balances. - (3) In coordination with CFO, work with program and procurement officials to obligate and de- obligate funding in STRIPES, expedite contract actions as necessary, and process the necessary financial plan and funding documents. - 1.
+Servicing Human Resources Offices. - (1) Notify appropriate bargaining agents of any proposed shutdown due to a lack of appropriations as soon as feasible after the decision has been made and prior to delivery of furlough notices to employees. - (2) Negotiate the impact and implementation of the shutdown of operations if time permits in accordance with DOE policy and the Federal Labor Management Relations Statute (5 U.S.C., Chapter 71).
 The decision to shutdown operations due to a lack of funds is not negotiable; therefore, negotiations will not preempt that decision. - (3) Issue furlough notices to employees for whom they are responsible in accordance with the guidance and examples provided by the CHCO. - (4) Notify employees of their rights and benefits while they are in a furlough status in accordance with the guidance provided by the CHCO.